 The bell is called the Justice Bell, but has also been known as the Women’s Liberty Bell and the Suffrage Bell.
 It was commissioned by Katharine Wentworth Ruschenberger in 1915.
 She was one of the 70,000 members of the Pennsylvania Woman Suffrage Association, and a leader of the organization in Chester County.

-A close replica of the Liberty Bell (on display at Independence National Historical Park), the bronze Justice Bell was cast without a crack.
+A close replica of the Liberty Bell, the bronze Justice Bell was cast without a crack.
 The inscription on the Justice Bell reads:

 PROCLAIM LIBERTY THROUGHOUT ALL THE LAND UNTO ALL THE INHABITANTS THEREOF